easypropertylistings/Easy-Property-Listings/readme.txt

 **Features:**

+* Contact CRM System for managing leads and contacts.
+* Reports for tracking listings, rentals, sales and more.
 * Multiple listing types are supported because not everyone is a residential properties specialist.
 You can list rentals, commercial, land, rural and businesses just as easily.
 * Flexible pricing options like "no price", POA and necessary real estate options like under offer & auction.
 * A fast and efficient plugin written using WordPress standards.